Internet trolls are mostly sadists and narcissists, actually.

 • • •

 Author Bio: Written and reviewed by Sandip Roy — medical doctor, psychology writer, and happiness researcher.
 Founder and Chief Editor of The Happiness Blog.
-Writes on mental health, happiness, positive psychology, mindfulness, and philosophy of Stoicism.
+Writes on mental health, happiness, positive psychology, mindfulness, and the philosophy of Stoicism.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.